Today, I stumbled upon the new Facebook Group feature which allows group admins to be able to ask better and smarter questions from group members.

 In order to access this feature on your Facebook group, please follow the following steps:

-1. Go over to the group where you want to enable this and click on More menu at the top and then click on Edit Group Settings from the drop down.
+1. Go over to the group where you want to enable this and click on the More menu at the top and then click on Edit Group Settings from the drop-down.

-4. Clicking on the ask question button loads a popup that let you add different kind of membership question types for your new group members to choose from.
+4. Clicking on the ask question button loads a popup that lets you add different kinds of membership questions for your new group members to answer.

-You’ve got multiple choice, checkboxes as well as the normal written answer.
+You’ve got multiple choice, checkboxes as well as the regular written answer.